 And that's it!
 Time to dig in.

-Serve this vegan white bean soup with crusty bread and a side salad for a wholesome meal anyone will love.
+Serve this vegan white bean soup with crusty bread and a side salad for a wholesome meal everyone will love.

 More vegan soup recipes: